 - Find a partner.
 Exercise can be more interesting if you use the time to chat with a friend.
 Better yet, involve the whole family.

 - Try a class.
 Many fitness centers and hospitals offer classes, such as prenatal yoga, designed for pregnant women.
 Choose one that fits your interests and schedule.

-As important as it is to exercise, it's also important to watch for danger signs.
-If you have vaginal bleeding, stop exercising and contact your health care provider.
+As important as it is to exercise, it's also important to watch for signs of a problem.
+Stop exercising and contact your health care provider if you have:

 - Increased shortness of breath

 - Fluid leaking or gushing from your vagina

 - Muscle weakness affecting balance

 Regular exercise can help you cope with the physical changes of pregnancy and build stamina for the challenges ahead.
 If you haven't been exercising regularly, use pregnancy as your motivation to begin.